 Where to find them

-The lingonberry makes up the largest yield of wild berries in Finland.
-It has been calculated that the average yield is 257 million kilograms.
-The chance of a lingonberry yield is usually greater than that of a blueberry yield because the lingonberry plant blooms a couple of weeks later when the weather is more stable and there are more insects pollinating them.
+The lingonberry produces the largest yield of wild berries in Finland.
+It has been estimated that the average annual yield is 257 million kg (Turtiainen et al. 2007).
+In 1997-2018, the range of variation in total yields was from 103 to 412 million kg (Turtiainen 2021).
 The lingonberry flora that will garner the most yields are usually in open spaces that do not have trees overshadowing them.
 The best berry spots produce a yield of 100 and 500 kilograms per hectare.